 The wooden dummy training has been applied in different ways according to the interpretations of the individual trainee and Wing Tsun, Wing Chun or Ving Tsun lineage.
 Some want to use it to build strength and toughness in the forearms and legs.
 Some use it in the context of a martial art other than that of Yip Man.

-In the Leung Ting WingTsun® system, the 116 Wooden Dummy techniques are taught at the later part of the 2nd Level Technician stage and lasting throughout the 3rd Level to 5th Level Technician stage.
+In the Leung Ting WingTsun® system, the 116 Wooden Dummy techniques are taught in the later part of the 2nd Level Technician stage and lasting throughout the 3rd Level to 5th Level Technician stage.
 Along with the wooden dummy movements, the applications of those movements are taught, as is the case with everything we do in Leung Ting WingTsun®.
 Most instructors teach a few drills on the dummy earlier on to correct certain problems with a student’s technique or to build certain attributes.

 Wooden dummies were supposed to have been used by the ancient Shaolin monks.
 Specifically the legend goes that they were a part of the 108 Shaolin Wooden Men Hall.
 The hall was supposed to have been a testing area where monks graduating the training were to defend themselves against mechanized dummy that would fly out of the walls or be otherwise triggered by the steps of the trainee as he (or she) walked down the hall!

 Other martial arts such as Praying Mantis, Choy Lee Fut and Hung Gar use a different design, all of which were supposed to have been derived from Shaolin Monastery traditions.
 We say “supposed-to-have- been” because there is only verbal traditions and very little solid evidence.